CS-433/ml-project-2-roc-stars/README.md

 This is a classification problem.

-The projet is done under the supervision Dr. Lina Dietker at the Experimentelle Psychopathologie und Psychotherapie laboratory at the University of Zurich.
+The project is done under the supervision Dr. Lina Dietker at the Experimentelle Psychopathologie und Psychotherapie laboratory at the University of Zurich.

 ## Code structure